Compassus - North Georgia II in Ellijay, GA

 • pro The nurse came only once a day for five minutes.

-• pro The company never called the family after the death for 24 hours.
+• pro The company never called the family about his condition or after his death.

-• pro They offered no support afterward.
+• pro They did not offer any support afterward.

 Review